yangml103/WSB_Project/README.md

 - nltk
 - textblob

+After making sure you've created a `config.py` file following the format in `config_example.py`:

-First run the `Web_Scraper` to scrape the data from the subreddit.
+First run the `wsb_scraper.py` to scrape the data from the subreddit.

-Then, run the `Data_Processor` to analyze the data and perform sentiment analysis.
+Then, run the `sentiment_analysis.py` to analyze the data and perform sentiment analysis.

+Finally, run `stock_verifier.py` to verify the sentiment of the posts against the stock price.

-The data from the subreddit will be saved in the `wsb_posts.csv` file in the root directory.
+The data from the subreddit will be saved in the `scraped_posts` directory.

+The results of the sentiment analysis will be saved in the `sentiment_analysis_results` directory.

+The results of the stock verification will be saved in the `actual_stock_performance_analysis` directory.

 ## Project Structure